Join a Motivated Group of High-Achieving Students

 - Opportunity to gain leadership experience by serving on the Honors Student Council

-- Honors student research funding
+- Honors student research funding, including travel to conferences

-- Early class registration
+- Early class registration on your assigned day

 - Honors specific career service counseling